ITF Agreements are only those that are approved by the ITF

 An ITF Agreement comprises of the following:

 This is the legally binding document that binds the employer to the relevant ITF approved Collective Bargaining Agreement (CBA).
 It states which CBA applies, it gives the details of the ship covered and it states the dates the agreement is valid from/to.
 It states the shipowner obligations and it also states the legal right of ITF representatives to access and inspect the vessel for compliance with the agreement.
 Click the link to see an example of a Special Agreement.

 This is the document which details all the terms and conditions of the crew employed on the ship.
 It specifies entitlements such as pay (in the form of a wage scale), working hours, etc. Use the links below, or click on the related documents on the right of this screen, to see the texts of various ITF Collective Bargaining Agreements.

 - Individual employment contracts

 These are the contracts which link individual crew members to the ITF Agreement and relevant CBA.
 They list the details of the seafarer, the employer, the vessel and they state the terms and conditions of the CBA that apply to that particular crew member.
 So, for example, if he/she is an AB it will give the basic pay, guaranteed overtime, overtime rate, leave pay and subsistence allowance that apply to an AB.
 There should be 4 copies of the Seaman’s Employment Contract: one for the seafarer to keep for his/her own records; one for the ship’s file; one for ITF London; and one for the company’s file.
-Click on the link to see an example of a individual employment contract.

 When a ship owner signs an ITF agreement, they undertake to: